Machine LearningOffered this year and every year

-How can artificial systems learn from examples, and discover information buried in massive datasets?
-We explore the theory and practice of statistical machine learning, focusing on computational methods for supervised and unsupervised data analysis.
-Specific topics include Bayesian and maximum likelihood parameter estimation, regularization and sparsity-promoting priors, kernel methods, the expectation maximization algorithm, and models for data with temporal or hierarchical structure.
-Applications to regression, categorization, clustering, and dimensionality reduction problems are illustrated by examples from vision, language, bioinformatics, and information retrieval.
+How can artificial systems learn from examples and discover information buried in data?
+We explore the theory and practice of statistical machine learning, focusing on computational methods for supervised and unsupervised learning.
+Specific topics include empirical risk minimization, probably approximately correct learning, kernel methods, neural networks, maximum likelihood estimation, the expectation maximization algorithm, and principal component analysis.
+This course also aims to expose students to relevant ethical and societal considerations related to machine learning that may arise in practice.